 Pence’s address, in which he slashed the moon landing deadline, made it clear that the administration would no longer tolerate delays and partners would be shed if needs be.
 That’s bad news for Boeing.

 In order to meet the 2024 deadline, the SLS may have to be abandoned – or at least paused – in favour of using commercial rockets.

 If NASA were to switch suppliers, it would be a heavy blow to Boeing’s reputation and likely their share prices.
-Not to mention the end of an 8-year gravy train that many saw as nothing more than an agency wide jobs programme.
+Not to mention the end of an 8-year investment that many saw as nothing more than an agency wide jobs programme.

 With the inaugural launch slated for 2018 and now looking more like 2020 it’s questionable whether or not Administrator Jim Bridenstine can continue to back the SLS.
 Especially considering the truncated time frame.

 Officially NASA remains confident the SLS can be delivered for 2024.
 But time pressures and the inherent risks associated with rushing anything to do with space travel may force NASA’s hand.
 Especially if Space X successfully launch their Super Heavy (formally the BFR) in 2020 as planned.